by Neil MacQueen

 5. AFTER THE LESSON ACTIVITY

-Have the kids play the fun “7 Days of Creation” matching game on the CD.
+Have the kids play the fun “7 Days of Creation” matching game in the software.